40843245/PhoneDevelopment/Android/Android Studio/with kotlin/android package/Surface.md

 The callback that is invoked once the check state is changed.

 ## Declaration
+The declaration is as follows (if it is NOT edited or changed):

       /**
        * Material surface is the central metaphor in material design.
 Each surface exists at a given
        * elevation, which influences how that piece of surface visually relates to other surfaces and how